vbruzzi/chatby/README.md

 # Chatby Instant Messaging app
-A chatting app with a fully functional login.
-Made with Angular, MongoDB, Node and Flask for the API.
+A chat app made with Flask/pymongo for the API and Angular (with Node) in the frontend.

 # What I learned